-Amanda is a senior analyst with the Pembina Institute's oil and gas program, based in Calgary.
+Amanda is the manager of the Pembina Institute's oil and gas program, based in Calgary.
 She conducts research and analysis to identify evidence-based policy solutions to address oil and gas sector emissions and liabilities.

 Prior to joining the Pembina Institute, Amanda was a policy researcher and writer at St. Francis Xavier University’s FluxLab, one of Canada’s foremost methane measurement labs.
 There, she worked to bring a policy dimension to the lab’s measurement work.
 She then worked as a consultant at the Pembina Institute before joining the organization full time in 2023.